MichalMoravik/otlp-log-processor-backend-go/README.md

 ## Concurrency

 I could see the potential for using a workers pool (semaphore) but in this case, since we use the Lock before counting, the Lock would become a bottleneck anyway.
-If this were a different operation than for example simple counting of occurrencies, e.g. publishing to PubSub, the pool could potentially be useful.
+If this was a different operation than counting of occurrences, e.g. publishing to PubSub, the pool could potentially be useful.